 The annual financial statements have been prepared in euro.
-All amounts are given in thousand euro (kEUR) unless specifically indicated otherwise.
+All prior-year amounts are generally stated in thousands of euro (kEUR) unless specifically indicated otherwise.
 Amounts below kEUR 0.5 are rounded down.
 In order to allow for a more accessible presentation, decimal places are not shown in tables.
 Accordingly, differences from the use of rounded figures might arise.

-B. Information on accounting and valuation principles
+B. Notes to accounting and valuation principles